facioquo/stock-indicators-python/docs/_indicators/.unimplemented/Smi.md

 - This method returns a time series of all available indicator values for the `quotes` provided.
 - It always returns the same number of elements as there are in the historical quotes.
 - It does not return a single incremental indicator value.
-- The first `N-1` periods will have `null` SMI values since there's not enough data to calculate.
+- The first `N-1` periods will have `None` SMI values since there's not enough data to calculate.

 :hourglass: **Convergence Warning**: The first `N+100` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.